tammylvu/BOTBlock/README.md

 # BOTBlock
-Created a fantasy sports(NBA specific for now) trading platform on Ethereum using a smart contract written in Solidity.
+Created a fantasy sports(currently NBA specific) trading platform on Ethereum using a smart contract written in Solidity.

 Detailed Spec:
 - Has a user contract and a tournament contract